Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we evaluate the write bandwidth and storage capacity reduction in \name, as well as training accuracy.
-We implemented \name in our PyTorch training framework and evaluate it in our high-performance training clusters under real-world workloads.
+In this section, we evaluate the performance implications of \name, its training accuracy implications, and the achieved write bandwidth and storage capacity reduction.
+We implemented \name in our PyTorch training framework and evaluate it in our high-performance training clusters, under production scale models and training datasets.